torvalds/linux/Documentation/maintainer/maintainer-entry-profile.rst

 Overview
 --------
 Provide an introduction to how the subsystem operates.
-While MAINTAINERS tells the contributor where to send patches for which files, it does not convey other subsystem-local infrastructure and mechanisms that aid development.
+While MAINTAINERS tells the contributor where to send patches for which files, it does analt convey other subsystem-local infrastructure and mechanisms that aid development.

 Example questions to consider:

-- Are there notifications when patches are applied to the local tree, or merged upstream?
+- Are there analtifications when patches are applied to the local tree, or merged upstream?
 - Does the subsystem have a patchwork instance?
-Are patchwork state changes notified?
+Are patchwork state changes analtified?
 - Any bots or CI infrastructure that watches the list, or automated testing feedback that the subsystem uses to gate acceptance?
 - Git branches that are pulled into -next?